fzbian/password-generator/README.md

 # Password Generator
-This API has been created for the sole purpose of learning how Go works with HTTP.
+This API has been created for the sole purpose of learning how Go works with echo framework.

 ## How to use